Mina Tahmasbi Arashloo

 Sharif University of Technology, Iran.

-I am primarily interested in networked systems, with a focus on software defined networking (SDN) .
-Recently, I have been working on developing programming abstractions for network-wide stateful network functions, network measurement and monitoring, and congestion control.
+I am primarily interested in networked systems, with a focus on software defined networking (SDN) and programmable data planes .
+Recently, I have been working on developing programming platforms for hardware-based network transport, network-wide stateful network functions, and network measurement and monitoring.
 Below, you can find a brief description of my projects in these areas.